Find Affordable College Courses

 $18,218 Average Tuition & Fees

-With a ranking of #9, Columbia College did quite well on this year’s best value schools for communication and journalism students.
-Located in the midsize city of Columbia, Columbia College South Carolina is a private not-for-profit college with a small student population.
+Columbia College ranked #9 on this year’s Best Value Communication & Journalism Schools in South Carolina list.
+Located in the medium-sized city of Columbia, Columbia College South Carolina is a private not-for-profit college with a small student population.

-Columbia College South Carolina undergraduate students pay an average of $18,218 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at Columbia College South Carolina are $18,218 a year.
 While working on their degree, communication and journalism majors at Columbia College South Carolina accumulate an average of around $25,053 in student debt.

 #10